timescale/docs/migrate/livesync.md

 import SetupConnectionStrings from "versionContent/_partials/_migrate_live_setup_connection_strings.mdx";

-# Livesync from Postgres to Timescale Cloud
+# Livesync from PostgreSQL to Timescale Cloud

 You use the Livesync Docker image to synchronize all data, or specific tables, from a PostgreSQL database instance to a $SERVICE_LONG in real-time.
 You run Livesync continuously, turning PostgreSQL into a primary database